csiro-data-school/python/_episodes/09-dictionaries.md

 > {: .solution}
 {: .challenge}

-**Note**: As of Python 3.7, iterating over items in a dictionary is now done in the *order* in which they were inserted as a "feature" of the language.
+*Note: As of Python 3.7, iterating over items in a dictionary is now done in the *order* in which they were inserted as a "feature" of the language.*

 ## Sets